Early Detection & Rapid Response

 TN-EPPC Invasive Plant List

-Wildland Weeds, a quarterly magazine for Southeast Exotic Pest Plant Council, recently published an insert featuring TN-EPPC’s revised plant list.
+Wildland Weeds, a quarterly magazine for Southeast Exotic Pest Plant Council, published an insert featuring TN-EPPC’s revised plant list.
 It includes a brief explanation of the selection criteria and category definitions.

 |TN-EPPC Plant List from Wildland Weeds|